nmstreethran/notebook/notes/Git.md

 Git: ssh_askpass: exec(usr/lib/ssh/ssh_askpass): No such file or directory.
 ```

 Likely caused by OS update, which makes Git lose the passphrase of the SSH key.
-To solve the problem, run `eval $(ssh-agent)`, then `ssh-add ~/.ssh/id_ed25519`.
+To solve the problem, run `eval $(ssh-agent)`, then `ssh-add`.
 It may require reinstallation of VS Code.

 If that doesn't work, [try reinstalling `ssh-askpass`](https://askubuntu.com/a/1196265):